maigimenez/jon-siamese/README.md

 # jon-siamese
-/NN Siamese implementation in Tensorflow to classify sentence simmilarity.
+CNN Siamese implementation in Tensorflow to classify sentence simmilarity.